 The stem of a pink lotus is gently held between the thumb and ring finger of her left hand.
 This pink lotus is in unopened and grows over her left shoulder.
 The pink lotus symbolizes the purity and sanctity of Nirvana that awaits devotees.

 Green Tara holds the stem of a second lotus flower in her right hand between the thumb and index finger.
 This flower is growing over her right shoulder.
 This lotus is in full blossom and it symbolizes the fruits of enlightenment.
-Click here to learn more about Green Tara statue symbolism.
+Click here to learn more about Green Tara symbolism.